Dpassioura/Tampa-Dashboard/README.md

 # Tampa-Dashboard

 This project was made with the intention of creating a dashboard in Power BI after cleaning, manipulating and merging several datasets.
+The dashboard itself covers several statistics from different sources regarding the Tampa Bay Area.

 The following data sources were used for putting together this dataframe